dbendy/message-queue/README.md

 1. create a caching layer within the code so that the unprocessed jobs are stored either directly in memory or in something like redis.
 The inherent complexity there is figuring out how to keep the database and cache in sync

-1. if we can drop the FIFO requirement, we could theoretically deply multiple instances of the message-queue server, each with their own database.
+1. if the FIFO requirement could be dropped, we could deply multiple instances of the message-queue server, each with their own database.
 The producer and consumer could be modified so that they are aware of all the different servers and based on some algorithm choose which server they produce to and consume from.
 In that case, there will need to be some separate server/process that queries all the individual servers in order to know the complete state of the queue to power the `/info` route.

 If the bottleneck is the server code itself: